Your definitive cheat sheet.

-There is no precise definition, but basically we are talking about a state where 1) you are reasonably satisfied with your ability to function (such as in work and relationships), and 2) you are effectively managing your illness.
+There is no precise definition, but basically recovery is a state where 1) you are reasonably satisfied with your ability to function (such as in work and relationships), 2) you have achieved a level of comfort within yourself, and 3) you are effectively managing your illness.

 Absolutely not.
 You can still lead a productive and satisfying life without living according to society’s expectations.
 You get to choose the terms of your own recovery.